Lovinity/wwsu/README.md

 ### /djs/get
 Get an array of DJs that are in the system. **Requires Authorization**.
  - This endpoint supports sockets, uses the "djs" event, and returns data in the structure defined in the websockets section.
  - **WARNING:** As of version 5.0.0, this endpoint and its websockets will no longer return "login".
-Instead, clients will need to djs/auth to authorize a DJ.
+ - **WARNING:** As of version 5.0.0, this endpoint will no longer require authorization.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200
         [
             {